dss-extensions/dss_matlab/README.md

 ## **[📦 Downloads available here](https://github.com/dss-extensions/dss_matlab/releases/latest) for Linux, macOS and Windows**

 *Note that the repository itself doesn't contain the binaries since this is a multi-platform project.
-If you download the git repository, you still need the binary files from DSS C-API.*
+If you download the git repository, you still need the binary files from the DSS C-API library.*

 ---